DataONEorg/dataone-web/content/people/margaret-obrien.md

 ---
-avatar: "/uploads/MargaretOBrien.png"
+avatar: "/uploads/margaret-obrien.jpg"
 fullname: Margaret O'Brien
 firstname: Margaret
 role: Specialist
 organization: Santa Barbara Coastal Long Term Ecological Research

-shortbio: Margaret O'Brien is currently the information manager for the Santa Barbara Coastal Long Term Ecological Research project (SBC LTER).
-She coordinates and implements most aspects of data exchange and publication within and outside the group.
+shortbio: Margaret O'Brien is the information manager for the Santa Barbara Coastal Long Term Ecological Research project (SBC LTER).
+She is also part of the EDI team where she assists in the design and development of efficient means to assure data submission by community members based on needs assessments and community science priorities.
+Margaret is based at the University of California at Santa Barbara and may be reached at margaret.obrien@ucsb.edu.
-longbio: Margaret O'Brien is currently the information manager for the Santa Barbara Coastal Long Term Ecological Research project (SBC LTER).
-She coordinates and implements most aspects of data exchange and publication within and outside the group.
-This includes managing user accounts and services, designing databases, websites and applications; and working with scientists and their staff to plan and publish data products.
-Margaret collaborates with the Ecoinformatcs Program at UCSB, and with the Moorea Coral Reef LTER on projects related to data integration and use.
-Prior to working with LTER, Margaret worked with the Bermuda Bio-Optics project at the Earth Research Institute, UCSB.
+longbio: Margaret O'Brien is the information manager for the Santa Barbara Coastal Long Term Ecological Research project (SBC LTER).
+She is also part of the EDI team where she assists in the design and development of efficient means to assure data submission by community members based on needs assessments and community science priorities.
+Margaret is based at the University of California at Santa Barbara and may be reached at margaret.obrien@ucsb.edu.
 email: mob@msi.ucsb.edu
+d1_team: ''

 ---